 What We Don't Like

-Ghostbed is a family owned business that was created when the owner was recovering from multiple spinal surgeries and needed a comfortable mattress to ease his pain.
+Ghostbed is a family-owned business created when the owner was recovering from multiple spinal surgeries and needed a comfortable mattress to ease his pain.
 He couldn't find anything on the market that helped, so he created his own mattress brand.

-The Ghostbed Flex is a hybrid mattress that happens to be a great fit for heavyweight sleepers.
+The Ghostbed Flex is a hybrid mattress that happens to be an excellent fit for heavyweight sleepers.
 Since it's a hybrid, the innersprings help provide extra support and durability.
-This means the mattress isn't only comfortable, you can expect it to last longer than most alternatives.
+This means the best mattress for heavy people should not only be comfortable; but expect it to last longer just like the Ghostbed Flex.

 The Ghostbed Flex is a medium firmness mattress and is best paired with one of their adjustable bases (which is currently on sale!).
-If you're looking for a mattress that will help ease pain and last a while, check out the Ghostbed Flex.
+If you're looking for the best mattress for heavy people that will help ease pain and last a while, check out the medium firm Ghostbed Flex mattress.

 What We Like